 III.
-Cost Breakdown and Cost Methodology for Developmental Disability Services Over 3,000 children, families, and adults in Boulder County are served by Imagine!.
+Cost Breakdown and Cost Methodology for Developmental Disability Services In FY17, 3,848 children, families, and adults were served by Imagine! and 77% were residents of Boulder County.
 While some individuals need personal care for eating, dressing, bathing, and toileting, others may need monitoring of oxygen or g-tube feeding, while others may have behavioral challenges, psychological, medical or mobility needs.
 Many individuals need assistance with transportation, cooking, money management, job placement, or assistance in accessing general services in the community.
 However, each service area has a financial ceiling based on funding and the support needs identified in the individual's Service Plan.
-The state's Division for Developmental Disabilities and Department of Health Care Policy and Financing establishes the rates and expenditure ceilings for Medicaid services.
-Increases to funding can only be adjusted by an amendment to the Service Plan by the Case Management, which is then submitted to the Division for Developmental Disabilities.
-For an adjustment to be considered, Case Managers include an analysis demonstrating that the individual requires an increase in services based on life changes.
+The state's Division for Developmental Disabilities and Department of Health Care Policy and Financing establish the rates and expenditure ceilings for Medicaid services.
+Increases to funding can only be adjusted by an amendment to the Service Plan by the individual's Case Manager, which is then submitted to the Division for Developmental Disabilities.
+For an adjustment to be considered, case managers include an analysis demonstrating that the individual requires an increase in services based on life changes.
 State staff review and determine whether the request meets criteria for a change.

 Imagine! follows the rate setting levels established by the State.
-Medicaid services have mandated rates established by the state.
-In those instances, Imagine! is required to use the state-imposed rate structure as a maximum rate per service.
+Imagine! is required to use the state-imposed rate structure as a maximum rate per service.
 In order to manage cost decisions, an expenditure methodology based on tiers is used to track average and projected costs.
-The tiers are established by the state and are based on the assessment of support needs of the individual including behavioral health needs and activities of daily living among other clinical factors listed in Tables 4 and 5, in addition to ongoing individualized risk assessments.
+The tiers are established by the state and are based on the assessment of support needs of the individual including behavioral health needs and activities of daily living among other clinical factors, in addition to ongoing individualized risk assessments.
 Additional cost factors inclusive of the average rate of service include ancillary service costs such as case management and durable medical equipment.
-The Supported Living Program has an overall authorization limit for indviduals in the waiver known as the Service Plan Authorization Limit (SPAL).
+The HCBS-SLS Medicaid Waiver program has an overall authorization limit for individuals in the waiver known as the Service Plan Authorization Limit (SPAL).
 The authorization limit is listed below.
-The following charts report average prior authorized units (PAR) per person for adult and children and family services as of June 30, 2015 for consumers serviced through Imagine!.